SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

 ##### Execution order
 The order of the middleware is important.
 In the following it is decribed in which order the middleware is executed.
-1. The section `customMiddlewares` before `npmMiddlewares`.
+1. The section `customMiddleware` before `npmMiddleware`.
 This means, if a custom and a third party middleware from should be both applied before or after the same middleware, the custom middlware will be executed first.
-2. Multiple middlewares within the same section are executed in the provided order.
+2. Multiple middleware configurations within the same section are executed in the provided order.

 ### Server middleware implementation
 A custom middleware implementation needs to return a function with the following signature (written in JSDoc):